wamuumu/hlf-events/NEW.md

 ### Network Configuration (`network.config`)

  This configuration file contains all the necessary variables for the network definition, including the Hyperledger Fabric settings and the default identity to use.

+> [!TIP]
+> You can configure it according to your requirements.

 ```bash
 # Fabric Version